Dark City (1998 film): Cast

-Anita Kelsey provided the singing voice of Emma Murdoch.
+Anita Kelsey provided the singing voice of Emma Murdoch in the theatrical cut.

 Production

 Influences

 For Dark City, Proyas was influenced by film noir of the 1940s and the 1950s, such as The Maltese Falcon (1941), but also elements from the 60s and 70s were included in the movie.
 The film has been described as Kafkaesque, and Proyas cited the TV series The Twilight Zone as an influence.
 Proyas wanted the film, though nominally science fiction, to have an element of horror to unsettle the audience.

 Writing

 Proyas conceived a story about a 1940s detective who is obsessed with facts and cannot solve a case where the facts do not make sense, saying, "He slowly starts to go insane through the story.
 He can't put the facts together because they don't add up to anything rational".
 In the process of creating the fictional world for the character of the detective, Proyas created other characters and shifted the focus of the film from the detective (Bumstead) to the person pursued by the detective (Murdoch).
 Proyas envisioned a robust narrative where the audience could examine the film from the perspective of several characters and focus on the plot.

 After writing the first draft of the screenplay by himself, Proyas worked with Lem Dobbs and David S. Goyer to create the final script.
 Goyer had written The Crow: City of Angels (1996), the sequel to Proyas's 1994 film The Crow, and Proyas invited Goyer to co-write Dark City after reading Goyer's screenplay for Blade, which had yet to be released.
 The Writers Guild of America initially protested against the crediting of more than two screenwriters for a film but relented and credited all three writers.